 In May 1979 their debut album Three Imaginary Boys was released to great acclaim, and as the band toured extensively around the UK, the singles “Boys Don’t Cry” and “Jumping Someone Else’s Train” were released.

 Michael left the band at the end of the year, and Simon Gallup (bass) and Matthieu Hartley (keyboards) joined.
-In early 1980 the Cure quartet embarked on an exploration of the darker side of Robert’s songwriting, and emerged with the minimalist classic album Seventeen Seconds, along with their first bonafide ‘hit single’ “A Forest.”
+In early 1980 the Cure quartet embarked on an exploration of the darker side of Robert’s songwriting.
+It emerged with the minimalist classic album Seventeen Seconds and their first ‘hit single’ “A Forest.”

 The band continued into 1983 with the groovy electronic dance of “The Walk,” followed by the demented cartoon jazz of “The Lovecats.”
 All 3 singles and accompanying B-sides were then compiled and re-released as the Japanese Whispers album.